 - The tenant didn’t commit the violation alleged.

-- The tenant fixed the violation within the stipulated notice period.
+- The tenant fixed the violation within the stipulated written notice period.

 - The landlord is retaliating against the tenant for exercising a legal right.

-- The landlord went ahead to file the complaint before the eviction notice was over.
+- The landlord filed the complaint before the period was over.

-- The method of serving the eviction notice was improper.
+- The method of serving notification was improper.

 Court Hearing

-- The court sees all the evidence presented and rules in favor of the landlord
+- They see all the evidence presented and the court rules in favor of the landlord

 Writ of Possession

-If a landlord wins the eviction suit, the court will issue a Writ of Possession.
-This is a legal document that acts as the tenant’s final notice to move out.
-The tenant will typically have a 5-day grace period before the Writ is put into action.
+Under Texas law, if a landlord wins the eviction suit, the county court will issue a Writ of Possession.
+This is a legal document that acts as the tenant’s final written notice to move out.
+Per the Writ of Possession tenant will typically have a 5-day grace period before it is put into action.
 Once it is, the tenant has 24 hours to move out.
-After that, the tenant will be risking a forceful eviction by the sheriff or constable.
+After that, if they fail to adhere to the Writ of Possession, the tenant will be risking a forceful eviction by the sheriff or constable.

 Bottom Line